 Should Gov. Gregoire intervene in the Tacoma teachers strike, or should the two sides figure it out on their own?

-The tentative agreement was reached between the Tacoma teachers union and the school district Wednesday after a seven-hour meeting with Governor Gregoire.
+A tentative agreement was reached Wednesday after both sides had a seven-hour mediation session with Gov. Chris Gregoire.
 She stepped in as a mediator after it appeared negotiations were getting nowhere.

-Both sides appeared happy with the new contract agreement.
+Both sides said the new contract agreement is fair.

-A lot of parents are also happy about getting their kids back to school.
+A lot of parents were also happy about getting their kids back to school.
 The agreement comes in the nick of time.
-The district said it has received a handful of requests from parents who were fed up with the strike and ready to transfer to another school.
+The district said it has received a handful of requests from parents who were fed up with the strike and ready to transfer.

 "None of us saw this coming," said parent Jennifer Harrison.